Instilling confidence and opportunity for young moms changing generations to come

 LifeCoach - Our Impact

-With Fristers support, teen moms are graduating high school, enrolling in college and vocational training, getting their driver’s license, securing employment, learning how to be responsible, caring parents, and finding hope for their future.
+With Fristers' support, young moms are graduating high school, enrolling in college and vocational training, getting their driver’s license, securing employment, learning how to be responsible, caring parents, and finding hope for their future.

 As a pregnant teen, I was told a lot of things.
 "You won't be able to finish school.
 You'll never be able to support yourself.
 You've ruined your life.
 How could you let this happen?
 Are you not with the dad?
 No one wants a girl with baggage.
 You're damaged goods."
 Encouraging stuff, no?